 If existing measures to minimize or eliminate risks to ePHI are effective, vulnerabilities are not likely to be triggered or exploited by a threat.

-If, however, those measures are ineffective in one or more ways, vulnerabilities are more likely to be triggered by a threat – the confidentiality, availability and integrity of ePHI is at risk of compromised.
+If, however, those measures are ineffective in one or more ways, vulnerabilities are more likely to be triggered by a threat – the confidentiality, availability and integrity of ePHI is at risk of being compromised.

 Effective security measures can be both technical and nontechnical.